Nile crocodile

 Nile crocodiles are opportunistic apex predators; a very aggressive crocodile, they are capable of taking almost any animal within their range.
-They are generalists, taking a variety of prey.
-Their diet consists mostly of different species of fish, reptiles, birds, and mammals.
-They are ambush predators that can wait for hours, days, and even weeks for the suitable moment to attack.
+They are generalists, taking a variety of prey, with a diet consisting mostly of different species of fish, reptiles, birds, and mammals.
+As ambush predators, they can wait for hours, days, and even weeks for the suitable moment to attack.
 They are agile predators and wait for the opportunity for a prey item to come well within attack range.
 Even swift prey are not immune to attack.
 Like other crocodiles, Nile crocodiles have a powerful bite that is unique among all animals, and sharp, conical teeth that sink into flesh, allowing a grip that is almost impossible to loosen.
 They can apply high force for extended periods of time, a great advantage for holding down large prey underwater to drown.

-Nile crocodiles are relatively social.
+Nile crocodiles are relatively social amongst themselves.
 They share basking spots and large food sources, such as schools of fish and big carcasses.
 Their strict hierarchy is determined by size.
 Large, old males are at the top of this hierarchy and have first access to food and the best basking spots.
 Crocodiles tend to respect this order; when it is infringed, the results are often violent and sometimes fatal.
-Like most other reptiles, Nile crocodiles lay eggs; these are guarded by the females.
+Like most other reptiles, Nile crocodiles lay eggs; these are guarded by the females but also males, making the Nile crocodiles one of few reptile species whose males contribute to parental care.
 The hatchlings are also protected for a period of time, but hunt by themselves and are not fed by the parents.

 The Nile crocodile is one of the most dangerous species of crocodile and is responsible for hundreds of human deaths every year.
-It is common and is not endangered, despite some regional declines or extirpations.
+It is common and is not endangered, despite some regional declines or extirpations in the Maghreb.

 Etymology and naming

 The binomial name Crocodylus niloticus is derived from the Greek κρόκη, kroke ("pebble"), δρῖλος, drilos ("worm"), referring to its rough skin; and niloticus, meaning "from the Nile River".
-The Nile crocodile is called timsah al-nil in Arabic, mamba in Swahili, garwe in Shona, ngwenya in Ndebele, ngwena in Venda, kwena in Sotho and Tswana, and tanin ha-yeor in Hebrew.
+The Nile crocodile is called timsah al-nil in Arabic, mamba in Swahili, yaxaas in Somali, garwe in Shona, ngwenya in Ndebele, ngwena in Venda, kwena in Sotho and Tswana, and tanin ha-yeor in Hebrew.
 It also sometimes referred to as the African crocodile, Ethiopian crocodile, and common crocodile.